Spacewalkers prepare Russian module for dumping

 By Irene Klotz

-CAPE CANAVERAL, Florida A pair of Russian cosmonauts floated outside the International Space Station on Thursday to prepare for the removal of a Russian docking module that is due to be sent off to the atmosphere for incineration next year.
+CAPE CANAVERAL, Fla., Feb 16 A pair of Russian cosmonauts floated outside the International Space Station on Thursday to prepare for the removal of a Russian docking module that is due to be sent off to the atmosphere for incineration next year.

 Cosmonauts Oleg Kononenko and Anton Shkaplerov left the station's airlock at about 9:30 a.m.
 EST (0430 GMT) for a planned six-hour outing, the first of three spacewalks scheduled this year.